cwatson1998/cis-6730-hw-spin/announcement.md

 ### Deliverables
 There are 4 files you should submit (and optionally two more if you did part 3).
 You can upload them to [gradescope](https://www.gradescope.com/courses/517616) (I made a gradescope for this class recently- I'll add everyone to it soon).

-Part 1: Your Promela code (including assertions and ltl formulas) in the file `HW2_1.pml` and the output of spin when invoked using the `-run` flag.
-You can easily generate a .txt file containing this output by running `spin -run -f HW2_1.pml > HW2_1_output.txt`.
+Part 1: A file `HW2_1.pml` that contains your Promela code (including LTL formulas and any assertions).
+Also submit a `.txt` file containing the output of spin when invoked using the `-run` flag.
+You can easily generate such a `.txt` file by running `spin -run -f HW2_1.pml > HW2_1_output.txt`.

-Part 2: Your modified Promela code (an explicit indication of the modification would be nice), a brief explanation of the modification and why it is necessary (could be in a Promela comment), and finally the output of spin when invoked with the `-run` flag.
-You can easily generate a .txt file containing this output by running `spin -run -f HW2_2.pml > HW2_2_output.txt`.
+Part 2: A file `HW2_2.pml` that contains your modified Promela code (an explicit indication of the modification would be nice), a brief explanation of the modification and why it is necessary (in a comment at the bottom of the file).
+Also submit a `.txt` file containing the output of spin when invoked using the `-run` flag.
+You can easily generate such a `.txt` file by running `spin -run -f HW2_2.pml > HW2_2_output.txt`.

 Part 3 (Optional): Your code, Spin's output, and a brief explanation of the algorithm and the sacrificed property (if any).